siriglueck/siri-tischplatten/README.md

 >| 9 | 100 mm | 880 € | | | | |
 >| 10 | 110 mm | 960 € | | | | |
 >| 11 | 120 mm | 1,040 € | | | | |

+## Notes to myself
+  - Cascading dropdown
+  - toLocalString() can be used to convert numbers to european numeric system (1.000,00) and determine the prefered decimal units
+  - alternatively .toFixed(decimal units)
+  - but both return String